Extended Producer Responsibility (EPR)

 Modulated fees are structured to incentivise sustainable packaging choices.
 Producers pay fees based on:

-Reconomy’s EPR Consultancy Services provide tailored guidance to help businesses optimise their packaging choices, minimise costs, and enhance sustainability through data-driven decision-making.
+Reconomy’s EPR Consultancy Services provide tailored guidance to help businesses and producers optimise their packaging choices, minimise costs, and enhance sustainability through data-driven decision-making.